vadimsj/redland-renovations/README.md

 - This website has been built to improve the existing website for Redland Renovations, which serves as a portfolio and point of contact for a property renovation company in Bristol, UK.

--  The website intended to function as an introductory presentation of the business for prospective visitors.
+-  The website intended to function as a landing page for prospective visitors.

--  It features essential information about the company and aims to motivate visitors to reach out.
+-  It features essential information about the company and its services, and aims to motivate visitors to reach out.

 - The main purpose of the website is to convert prospective visitors into leads and capture their contact details.